matteocodogno/go-course/README.md

 ### Interleavings

-- Order of execution wthin a task is known
+- Order of execution within a task is known
 - Order of execution between concurrent tasks is unknown Means that two sets of instruction from two different task can be interleaved in different ways.
 - Interleaving of instructions between tasks is unknown